Madame du Barry: Mistress of Louis XV: 1768–1774

 Jeanne first befriended her husband's sister, a cultured spinster, Claire Françoise du Barry, who was brought from Languedoc to instruct her in etiquette.
 Later on, she also befriended the Maréchale de Mirepoix, and other noblewomen were bribed into her entourage.
 Jeanne quickly accustomed herself to living in luxury.
 Louis XV gave her a young Bengali slave named Zamor, whom she dressed in elegant clothing.
 Jeanne developed a liking for Zamor and began to educate him.
 In his trial testimony in 1793, Zamor gave Chittagong as his birthplace; he was probably of Siddi origin.
 According to Stanley Loomis' biography Du Barry, Jeanne's everyday routine began at 9.00 am, when Zamor would bring her a morning cup of chocolate.
 She would select a gown and jewellery and be dressed; then her hairdresser Berline (or Nokelle for special occasions) would come to do her powder and curls.
 She would then receive friends, as well as tradesmen such as dressmakers, jewellers, and artists offering her their finest stock.

 She was extravagant but soft-hearted.
-When the old Comte and Comtesse de Lousene were forcibly evicted from their château for heavy debts, they were sentenced to death because the comtesse had shot dead a bailiff and a police officer while resisting.
+When the old Comte and Comtesse de Lousene were forcibly evicted from their château for heavy debts, they were sentenced to death because the comtesse had shot and killed a bailiff and police officer while resisting.
 When Madame de Béarn told Jeanne of their situation, she begged the king to pardon them, refusing to rise from her knees until he agreed.
 Louis XV was moved: "Madame, I am delighted that the first favour you should ask of me should be an act of mercy!"
 Jeanne was visited by a Monsieur Mandeville who asked a pardon for a young girl condemned to the gallows for infanticide after concealing the birth of a stillborn child.
 Jeanne's letter to the Chancellor of France saved the girl.

 Madame du Barry, by Élisabeth Vigée Le Brun; posthumous, between 1789 and 1805.
 Vigée Le Brun began working on the portrait in 1789, but had to abandon it when she underwent exile the same year, due to the French Revolution.
 Eventually, the portrait was given back to Vigée Le Brun, who completed it and gifted it to her niece.